-Maurice Washington was a big addition to Nebraska’s class, announcing his decision to join the Huskers on Signing Day.
+Washington was a big addition to Nebraska’s class, announcing his decision to join the Huskers on signing day in February.
 Washington was a three-time state champion at Trinity Christian Academy in Texas and was MVP of the 2018 Under Armour High School All-America Game.

-Washington carried the ball 123 times for 1,253 yards as a senior in 2017 for coach Aveion Cason.
-He averaged 10.2 yards per carry and 113.9 rushing yards per game and scored 15 rushing touchdowns.
-Washington also excelled as a receiver out of the backfield, catching 26 passes for 582 yards and nine touchdowns, while averaging 22.4 yards per reception.
-Washington amassed 2,112 all-purpose yards – an average of 192.0 yards per game – and boasted an average gain of nearly 13 yards every time he touched the ball.
+Washington carried the ball 123 times for 1,253 yards as a senior in 2017 for Coach Aveion Cason.
+Washington averaged 10.2 yards per carry and 113.9 rushing yards per game and scored 15 rushing touchdowns.
+He also excelled as a receiver out of the backfield, catching 26 passes for 582 yards and nine touchdowns, while averaging 22.4 yards per reception.
+Washington amassed 2,112 all-purpose yards – an average of 192.0 yards per game – and boasted an average gain of nearly 13 yards every time he touched the ball in 2017.

 Following his senior season, Washington competed in the Under Armour All-America Game, where he was named MVP.
 He shined in the all-star event, totaling 159 all-purpose yards and three touchdowns.
 He set an Under Armour All-America Game record for touchdowns scored (3) and became the first player in the 10-year history of the game to post both a rushing and receiving touchdown.